SLO Coast Wine

 Oceano Wines on the San Luis Obispo Coast

 100% pinot noir hand-harvested at Spanish Springs in San Luis Obispo County.
-This SIP certified sustainable vineyard is nestled in the slopes of Price Canyon on the southern edge of the Edna Valley.
-Separated by a small mountain range it is the closest vineyard to the Pacific in California.
+This SIP certified sustainable vineyard is nestled in the slopes of Price Canyon on the southern edge of the Edna Valley, separated by a small mountain range it is the closest vineyard to the Pacific in California.

-• 2019 Oceano Pinot Noir, Spanish Springs Vineyard – A perfumed nose of fresh strawberry, raspberry, cranberry, red currant, violets, vanilla, and sweet tobacco.
+• 2019 & 2021 Oceano Pinot Noir, Spanish Springs Vineyard – A perfumed nose of fresh strawberry, raspberry, cranberry, red currant, violets, vanilla, and sweet tobacco.
 A raspberry attack leads to a layered mouth of pomegranate, red currant, blueberry, plum, anise and hints of cocoa.
 Firm but elegant tannins give way to a long bing cherry finish.

 13. Peloton Cellars